-6. Pot handles are always turned towards the back of the stove when they are on the stove.
+4 Pot handles are always turned towards the back of the stove when they are on the stove.
 Discussed with parent?
-Yes No N/A 7.
+Yes No N/A 5.
 Electrical appliances (e.g., hair dryers and irons) are kept out of the reach of children.
 Discussed with parent?
-Yes No N/A 8.
-Electrical outlets are not overloaded.
-Discussed with parent?
-Yes No
+Yes No N/A

 The majority of scald burns to children, especially among those ages six months to two years, are from hot foods and liquids spilled in the kitchen.
 Kitchens can be especially dangerous for children during meal preparation.
-Hot items such as coffee, tea, water, food, pots and pans, and lit cigarettes should never be left on tables, countertops or stove tops within the reach of a child.
+Hot items such as coffee, tea, water, food, pots and pans, and lit cigarettes should never be left on a table, countertops or stove tops within the reach of a child.
 Parents/caregivers should not hold children while they are cooking.
 This standard corresponds to numbers 9 and 10 on the CFS 2026/2026-S. Children have been burned by appliances they have pulled down onto themselves.
 Children have also electrocuted themselves by dropping appliances into water.
-These standards correspond to numbers 9-12 on the CFS 2026/2026-S.
+This standard corresponds to number 10 and 11 on the CFS 2026/2026-S.